mkonicek/coding-time/content/blog/figma/index.md

 I liked what I saw on the engineering blog and was impressed during the interview process.
 The questions were realistic - simplified versions of problems you need to solve when building an app like Figma.
 I could tell my interviewers were great engineers.
 Right after the interview I already felt like I would want to work with them.

-My recruiter sent me links to LinkedIn profiles of all my interviewers.
+My recruiter sent me LinkedIn profiles of all my interviewers.
 I did a bit more research to see who else worked at Figma.
 To name just a few people:

 [Noga Mann](https://www.timesofisrael.com/queenb-and-wework-creating-opportunities-for-girls-in-hi-tech/) started a non-profit tech education company in Israel, had an offer to be come an engineering manager at Google and decided to join Figma instead.
 [Emil Sjölander](https://www.crunchbase.com/person/emil-sj%C3%B6lander) worked on the layout engine for React Native, later went to YCombinator, raised money and built a team.
 Later the whole team decided to join Figma.
 [Evan Martin](http://neugierig.org/software/) worked on Chrome before it first launched in 2008 (!), [Ben Smith](https://www.youtube.com/watch?v=5N4b-rU-OAA) worked on WebAssembly, [Lauren Budorick](https://twitter.com/lbudorick) worked at Mapbox, [Karl Jiang](https://www.linkedin.com/in/karl-jiang-4a07424) helped build Twitch.